Call us!

 Your Path to a New Smile: The Implant Process Step by Step

-A dental implant is not completed in a single day.
-It is a carefully planned journey that usually lasts between 3 to 6 months, designed to ensure a long-lasting result that integrates perfectly with you.
+A dental implant is not usually resolved in a single appointment, it is a carefully planned journey that usually lasts between 3 and 6 months, designed to ensure a lasting result that integrates perfectly with you.
+It is a treatment that requires well-defined phases to ensure that the foundation is well integrated and that the final restoration functions stably.
+Understanding this process also helps to understand why the price depends on the case and cannot be summarized in a single universal figure.

 The step-by-step implant placement process is divided into four key phases to ensure your safety and the quality of the result: